Bon-Appetit/shorturl-domains/README.md

 **What are invalid domains?**
 Domains, that...
+- do not follow RFC 1034
-- are not in the expected format
+    - Not in expected format
-- have invalid characters in their name
+    - Invalid characters
 - have extensions which do not exist
-- have no DNS records (A/AAAA)
+- have no DNS records (A/AAAA/MX)

 ## Contribute: Help to maintain the list
 Please help improving this list by adding or removing sources.
 Send a pull request or create an issue ticket for that.